lizmat/raku-all-modules/ramiroencinas/perl6-Package-Updates/README.md

 * value <new> with the new packet version available to install.

 ## Windows Update considerations: ##
-* The updates from Windows Update is done using the powershell script get-updates.ps1.
-This script must be available in the same directory as the script that call the Package::Updates module.
+* The updates from Windows Update is done using the Powershell script `get-updates.ps1`.
+This Powershell script `must be located` in the same directory as the script that call the Package::Updates module.
 * The returned hash only provides the name of the package (the hash key) that has a new version available.

 ## Permmisions considerations: ##